23-22411-057-sudo/exam_prep/README.md

 # Exam Prep
 # Lab2 Git Practice
-This line was added remotely from GitHub.
+This line was added locally